This article was updated by the Great British Mag content team on 27 October 2021

-Studying should be an exhilarating experience and a time in your life when you learn new things, meet new people and learn how to become an independent adult.
+Studying should be an exhilarating experience and a time in your life when you learn new things, meet new people and find your footing as an independent adult.
 However, all of this is challenging too and can lead to stress and anxiety.

-Feeling anxious or stressed from time to time comes with student life and doesn’t necessarily mean there is anything wrong with you or that you should seek help.
-But research carried out by YouGov shows over a quarter of UK university students face some kind of mental illness, with this number rising to a third among female students.
+Feeling anxious or stressed from time to time is a part of student life and doesn’t necessarily mean that there is anything wrong with you or that you should seek help.
+But it’s important to keep an eye on these symptoms, as they could turn into something more serious.
+Research carried out by YouGov shows that over a quarter of UK university students face some kind of mental illness, with this number rising to a third amongst female students.

 It’s worth acknowledging that some difficulties experienced by students are not caused by medical problems, but by normal life problems, like family or relationship issues, or anxiety about work.
 However, seeking help at the right time is important to ensure issues do not spiral out of control and impact your studies.

 What is considered to be a mental health problem?

 We spoke to Rachel Piper, a Policy Manager at the mental health charity Student Minds, about what constitutes a mental health illness.
 Whilst this is not an exhaustive list, these are the conditions she says that are most common amongst university students.

 Characterised by a persistent and severe feeling of sadness and/or a lack of interest in activities once enjoyed.

 Studying abroad in the UK with anxiety can be difficult.
 Everyone experiences some degree of anxiety once in a while before exams or when making an important decision.
 However, anxiety disorders are different.
 They cause extreme distress which negatively impacts your ability to carry on with life normally.
 Types of anxiety disorders include:

 - Panic disorder – causes you to have regular sudden attacks of panic or fear.

 - Social anxiety disorder – when you experience overwhelming worry and self-consciousness over every day social situations.